sadewadee/softether-autoinstall/README.md

 ### Prerequisites

-It's always nice to have an up-to-date system, however the autoinstaller will attempt to do this for you. ~~Please make sure you run this script with sudo if you are not root.~~
+It's always nice to have an up-to-date system, however the autoinstaller will attempt to do this for you. ~~Please make sure you run this script with sudo if you are not root.~~ The scripts will automatically require you to authenticate with sudo.

 ### We're not done here!